Capacities vs Heptabase: Which is Better in 2026?

 Ideal use cases:

-- •Anyone focused on capacities workflows
+- •Anyone focused on pkm workflows

-- •Anyone focused on knowledge management workflows
+- •Anyone focused on object-based workflows

 Best for: Heptabase